alessiorubicini/SFSymbolsPickerForSwiftUI/README.md

 ### 1.0.2

-**New update**: the way the package loads SF symbols has radically changed.
+The way the package loads SF symbols has radically changed.
 Now the symbols are read at run-time directly by the system, so the users can access the latest symbols added by Apple as soon as they update their devices.
 Special thanks to [mackoj](https://github.com/mackoj) for the suggestion in implementing this solution.

 ## Usage